-MODERN SLAVERY ACT STATEMENT: OCTOBER 2018
+MODERN SLAVERY ACT STATEMENT: OCTOBER 2020

-This statement sets out Framptons Ltd actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
+This statement covers the activities of Framptons Ltd and sets out actions taken by Framptons Ltd to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and within its supply chains.

 Organisational structure and supply chains.

 Framptons was set up in 1898 as an egg production and packing operation.
 Based on a 12-acre site in Shepton Mallet we process and pack a variety of liquid food and beverages.

-Risk Assessment and Due Diligence
+Risk Assessment and Due Diligence.

-We operate systems to review and assess our supply chain including risk assessments on new suppliers as well as regular reviews with existing suppliers.
-We are vigilant as to potential high risk areas in our supply chain, such as our procurement of items that do not go into our products.
+We operate systems to review and assess our supply chain including risk assessments on new suppliers as well as regular reviews with existing suppliers, this covers all raw material ingredients & packaging.
+Ethical policy reviews are included as part of supplier approval processes carried out by Framptons.

 Employee code of conduct